Programme for International Student Assessment

 The Programme for International Student Assessment (PISA) is a worldwide study by the Organisation for Economic Co-operation and Development (OECD) in member and non-member nations intended to evaluate educational systems by measuring 15-year-old school pupils' scholastic performance on mathematics, science, and reading.
 It was first performed in 2000 and then repeated every three years.
-Its aim is to provide comparable data with a view to enabling countries to improve their education policies and outcomes.
+Its aim is to provide comparable data to enable countries to improve their education policies and outcomes.
 It measures problem solving and cognition.

-The results of the 2018 data collection were released on 3 December 2019.
+The results of the 2022 data collection were released in December 2023.

 Influence and impact

 PISA, and similar international standardised assessments of educational attainment are increasingly used in the process of education policymaking at both national and international levels.

 PISA was conceived to set in a wider context the information provided by national monitoring of education system performance through regular assessments within a common, internationally agreed framework; by investigating relationships between student learning and other factors they can "offer insights into sources of variation in performances within and between countries".

 Until the 1990s, few European countries used national tests.
 In the 1990s, ten countries / regions introduced standardised assessment, and since the early 2000s, ten more followed suit.
 By 2009, only five European education systems had no national student assessments.

 The impact of these international standardised assessments in the field of educational policy has been significant, in terms of the creation of new knowledge, changes in assessment policy, and external influence over national educational policy more broadly.